Desbeers/Chord-Provider/README.md

 ### Used packages

 The chord diagrams are made with [Swifty Guitar Chords](https://github.com/BeauNouvelle/SwiftyGuitarChords).
-It is currently using my fork of 'Swifty Guitar Chords', awaiting the hopefully merge of my PR's.
-The only difference is the database of chords.

 The macOS editor is [HighlightedTextEditor](https://github.com/kyle-n/HighlightedTextEditor)

 I use my [SwiftlyChordUtilities](https://github.com/Desbeers/SwiftlyChordUtilities) package for chord handling.